BardezAnAvatar/Starbound-bardez-furnace-liquids-extended-gui-compatability/README.md

 - [Extended GUI](https://steamcommunity.com/sharedfiles/filedetails/?id=729426797)

 This mod does the following:
-- Provides compatability between my new Furnace tab for liquids and Extended GUI
+- Provides compatability between my new Furnace tabs for liquids and Extended GUI